13 Silent Signs of Gastritis

 You feel nauseated

 Along with belching and bloating, H. pylori infection can also cause nausea.
-Dr. Bhatia says that the movement of bile, a digestive liquid produced by the liver, from the small intestines into the stomach may be the source of nausea or vomiting.
-(Bile reflux is, in fact, a type of gastritis.)
-However, says Dr. Bhatia, nausea can also be a symptom of indigestion, so it's important to take that into consideration before assuming you have an H. pylori infection.
-Learn which foods you should eat if you have acid reflux or other digestion problems.
+Dr. Bhatia says that the movement of bile—a digestive liquid produced by the liver—from the small intestines into the stomach may be the source of nausea or vomiting.
+(Bile reflux is, in fact, a type of gastritis, according to a study published in Clinical Gastroenterology and Hepatology.)
+However, nausea can also be a symptom of many other conditions including indigestion, so it’s important to take that into consideration before assuming you have an H. pylori infection.

 You drink alcohol or take certain drugs